How PIAM Helps Hospitals Enforce Role-Based Access Across Complex Workflows

 Only pharmacists and licensed technicians can access medication storage.

-Access permissions are linked to DEA licensure and daily shift schedules.
+Access permissions are linked to DEA licensure and shift schedules for compliance and accountability.

 2. IT and Biomedical Engineering